Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Method

-Given the feature map $\boldsymbol{x}$, the $l^{th}$ lane query $\boldsymbol{q}_l$ and its reference point $\boldsymbol{p}_l$, we adopt deformable attention mechanism~\cite{deformdetr} to update query features formulated as: where $M$ is the number of attention heads, $N$ denotes the number of offset locations per sampled point, and $K$ is the number of sampled points along each curve. $A_{mlij}$ and $\Delta\boldsymbol{p}_{mlij}$ denote the attentions weights and sampling offset, respectively, for the $i^{th}$ offset of the $j^{th}$ sampled points along the curve in the $m^{th}$ attention head.
+where $M$ is the number of attention heads, $N$ denotes the number of offset locations per sampled point, and $K$ is the number of sampled points along each curve. $A_{mlij}$ and $\Delta\boldsymbol{p}_{mlij}$ denote the attention weights and sampling offset, respectively, for the $i^{th}$ offset of the $j^{th}$ sampled points along the curve in the $m^{th}$ attention head.

-Unlike B\'{e}zierFormer~\cite{bezierformer}, which projects sampled points onto image feature maps and performs \verb|grid_sample| to generate $N_{ref}$ point queries—each undergoing separate deformable cross-attention—our approach is simpler and more effective.
-By leveraging global lane information, our method refines local feature aggregation, enhancing the modeling of long-range intra-lane dependencies.
-Besides, unlike BeMapNet~\cite{bemapnet}, which represents each map element with multiple B\'{e}zier curves, our approach maintains efficiency and accuracy by using a single \bzr curve per lane.
-We also conduct comparative experiments against these two methods (see \textit{Supp.~\cref{tab:supp_bez}}), showing that our method achieves better modeling capability for lane structures.
+Unlike B\'{e}zierFormer~\cite{bezierformer}, which projects sampled points onto image feature maps and performs \verb|grid_sample|\footnote{This denotes the grid sampling operation defined in PyTorch.} to generate $N_{ref}$ point queries, each undergoing separate deformable cross-attention, our approach is simpler and more effective: it avoids the inefficiency of per-point queries and leverages global lane structure to guide local sampling, enhancing the modeling of long-range intra-lane dependencies.
+Besides, unlike BeMapNet~\cite{bemapnet}, which represents each map element with multiple \bzr curves, our single \bzr curve per lane balances efficiency and accuracy, as validated in~\cref{tab:bez}.